BeChris100/osintgram4j/README.md

 especially on projects with multiple modules that I mainly make.
 Since they give me headache, I do not work with those Build Systems, and will decide to make a better alternative to those Build Systems.

+Also, it might look like I bloated this project to the max, but I am still trying to keep it as lightweight as possible.
+Note that Java Development can receive more and more bloat from time to time, so this needs to be an expectation.

 ---